Indoqa/indoqa-react-fela/README.md

 # indoqa-react-fela
-An oppinionated starting point we use to include [fela](https://github.com/rofrischmann/fela) in our react projects.
+An opinionated starting point we use to include [fela](https://github.com/rofrischmann/fela) in our react projects.
 It covers

 * A preconfigured react setup as higher-order component that handles createRenderer and mountNode.
 * Theming support including a base theme.